 Uni-Fy is a Wireless LAN and HotSpot management system based on the general idea of captive portal, with distributed authentication, security, firewalling, and similar capabilities.
-It smoothly interfaces with DHCP management and NAT/firewalling.
+It smoothly interfaces with DHCP management, NAT/firewalling and CAP-WAP features.
 External VPN access can be supported if needed and multiple parallel authentication data bases are natively supported.
 The high-level networking "philosophy" followed by Uni-Fy is the Open Access Network view, as described, for instance, in [3, 4].
+SIP authentication procedure is also possible from Unify-20070601, allowing devices without Internet javascript-enabled browser or multi-windows capable devices (e.g. PDA) to access Interner services.